One thing that all parents have in common is that at some stage of their life they will experience GUILT.

 ● I am not alone with these feelings: remind yourself that most parents at some stage will feel guilty and that they are not good enough.
 So you are not alone feeling this way – it comes with the job!
 No one said that parenting was going to be easy.

-● Do it your way: there is no ‘right’ or ‘wrong’ way of parenting.
+● Do it your way: there is no ‘right’ or ‘wrong’ way of parenting through a divorce.
 There is only the way that works for you, your values, your individual child and your unique family life and set-up.
 Right now you are living this family life so make it work for you and get the most out of it.
 Be the best parent you can with what you have and where you are.
+Claire offers these mantras to parents that will help them staying on the right track when parenting through divorce:

 ● You are doing better than you might think: yes we are good at taking the blame for so many negative things but we need to also start taking the ‘blame’ when it comes to all the good stuff in our kids’ lives.
 Their successes, the great moments, the life experiences that you give them, the unconditional love and so on.
 I am not saying that you should take the credit for all your kids’ successes and achievements – but you can pat yourself on the back and think, ‘maybe, just maybe, I helped them in the right direction, to get there, make the right choices’ etc. I am sure that my kids’ good grades and skills are down to their own hard work, personalities and abilities – BUT I was behind them all the way.
 I encouraged their study hours and made sure they had a nice study environment.
 Cooked them healthy meals.
 Made sure we were connected while living a global life – I was the glue that held it all together and shaped our family life, so yes, I am happy to take some of the blame there!